 SMBs have typically spent $500 to $2,000 monthly on business apps alone, says founder Bill Furlong, a longtime Crain’s publishing executive — they can’t risk losing them in the mix.
 SMBs also need to figure out what software and apps they really want to use — not just among the Apps they currently have, but the explosion of new SaaS offerings they are being constantly pitched.

-Furlong’s aspirations for Squarestack are for hundreds of thousands of SMBs to adopt it.
-To get there, he envisions that SquareStack will work with associations, business media firms and franchisers, with a focus on t six verticals, including automotive, retail, minority business owners, salons and contractors.
+Furlong’s aspirations for SquareStack are for adoption by “hundreds of thousands” of SMBs.
+To get there, he envisions that SquareStack will work with associations, business media firms and franchisers, with a focus on six verticals, including automotive, retail, minority business owners, salons and contractors.
 Revenue-wise, the company will rely on licensing revenue from its channel partners via a subscription model, as well as e-commerce affiliate revenue for downloaded business apps.

 Will the service fly?
 Providers of analytics dashboards know how difficult it is to get SMBs to look at their dashboards on a regular basis.
 But Furlong says that SquareStack is addressing more basic needs –their everyday online presence.